karatelabs/karate/README.md

 The [Karate Demo](karate-demo) has a working example of this set-up.
 Also refer to the section on [switching the environment](#switching-the-environment) for more ways of running tests via Maven using the command-line.

 The big drawback of the 'Cucumber-native' approach is that you cannot run tests in parallel.
 But you have the option of choosing other report formats, for e.g. `html`.
 The recommended approach for Karate reporting in a Continuous Integration set-up is described in the next section which focuses on emitting the [JUnit XML](https://wiki.jenkins-ci.org/display/JENKINS/JUnit+Plugin) format that most CI tools can consume.
+The [Cucumber JSON format](https://relishapp.com/cucumber/cucumber/docs/formatters/json-output-formatter) is also emitted, which gives you plenty of options for generating pretty reports using third-party maven plugins.

 ## Parallel Execution
 Karate can run tests in parallel, and dramatically cut down execution time.
 This is a 'core' feature and does not depend on JUnit, TestNG or even Maven.